TabithaLarkin/TabithaLarkin.github.io/_drafts/the-5-ws-and-1-h-of-code-reviewing.md

 tags: [code reviews, pull requests, reviewing]
 ---

 Code reviews are hard.
 Whether you have a large team, a small team, a new team or an old team, getting code reviews right is, in my opinion, one of the hardest things about programming processes.
 I could write for a long time about various different tooling and methodologies for assisting the code review and pull request process.
 This, however is not what this article is about.
-Instead we'll be talking about what you can do as a developer when you're assigned a code review.
+Instead I'll be discussing what you can do as a developer when you're assigned a code review.

+## The origins of this train of thought

 Recently I was asked by a colleague "How can we improve our code review process?".
-During that conversation I described my experience in a recent pull request.
+During that conversation I described my experience reviewing a recent pull request.
 This pull request was a fairly harmless move of some utility functions, and the associated import updates that come with the move.
 There was nothing to suggest from the updates I could see in github that there would be any issues.
 We're just moving files around.
 No big deal.
 LGTM.

 It was only when this branch was merged with another, and the approval was reset that I stopped and asked myself the question "Why was this change being made?".
 It was from that point that led me on a path of discovery about the code that was being changed.
-I remarked in the previously mentioned conversation that this moment of asking myself "Why?" was part of a personal goal of trying to improve my own approach to reviewing code.
-It was at this point that I said it was somewhat akin to the 5 Ws and 1 H I learned as a kid at school:
+I remarked to my colleague that this moment of asking myself "Why?" was part of a personal goal of trying to improve my own approach to reviewing code.
+It was at this point that I said it was somewhat akin to the 5 Ws and 1 H I learned in school:

 - Who
 - What